 The following months saw many trips to Italy, where they sourced from the Prince of Lombardia, thirty one top pedigree young buffalo.
-These arrived into the farm in September 2009.
-They then set about learning how to make Buffalo Mozzarella, the famous Italian fresh cheese.
+These arrived into Johnny’s farm in September 2009.
+Then there was the issue of learning how to make Buffalo Mozzarella, the famous Italian fresh cheese.
 This involved numerous trips to Naples and the surrounding area.
 There was also a cheese room to be built, and fitted with equipment that could only be bought in Southern Italy.

-In October of 2010, Johnny and Toby did a two week stint making mozzarella by night in a traditional “casifeicio” in Capua, a small town to the North of Naples.
-This was in the heart of the traditional buffalo area, and had been swamp land until Mussolini drained it.
+In October of 2010, Toby worked for two weeks making mozzarella by night in a traditional “casifeicio” in Capua, a small town to the North of Naples.
+This was in the heart of the traditional buffalo mozzarella area, and had been swamp land until Mussolini drained it.

-Here they learnt to make with traditional methods, raw milk mozzarella and ricotta.
+Here Toby learnt to make with traditional methods, raw milk mozzarella and ricotta from fourth generation buffalo mozzarella maker Franco Picciuolo.
 Much of the process of forming the balls was by hand and involved handling molten curd at over 75 degrees celsius.

 THE FIRST BUFFALO CALVES ARRIVED IN THE EARLY SPRING OF 2011.

 The first buffalo calves arrived in the early spring of 2011, and the precious milk was carried over in churns to the new dairy, which is ironically a former creamery building.
-The first attempts to recreate mozzarella failed miserably, and after two months, and much hair turning grey, they called in help.
-A dairy technologist from Italy, who had worked on diverse projects such as parmigiano, and making buffalo mozzarella in Indonesia arrived.
-They also enlisted a local cheese maker, Sean Ferry who had made the famous Gabriel and Desmond cheeses for most of his working life.
+The first attempts to recreate mozzarella failed miserably, and after two months, and much hair turning grey, help was called in.
+A dairy technologist from Italy, who had worked on diverse projects such as parmigiano, and making buffalo mozzarella in Indonesia arrived, as well as local cheese maker, Sean Ferry.
 Within three days of the real cheese makers entering the scene they had made passable mozzarella.

 MUCH OF THE PROCESS OF FORMING THE BALLS WAS BY HAND AND INVOLVED HANDLING MOLTEN CURD AT OVER 75 DEGREES CELSIUS

-In September of 2013, Franco Picciuolo, the head cheesemaker from Capua came over for a week and transformed the mozzarella.
+In September of 2013, Franco Picciuolo, the head cheesemaker from Capua came over and transformed the mozzarella.
 By tweaking a few small parts of the recipe,the mozzarella became the equal, if not better than the Italian cheese that we had tried to copy.
-The grass fed buffalo milk certainly giving a superior flavour to the silage based, barn fed buffaloes of Southern Italy.

 The video of Laverstoke Park that inspired us: